 Read more about how to become a cultural psychologist.

 Job Outlook and Employment Projections

 Cultural psychologists work in a wide variety of settings.
 For this reason it is difficult to determine average salary or expected growth in this field.
-The Bureau of Labor Statistics (BLS) projects that as a whole, psychology careers will grow at a rate of 19-percent between 2014 - 2024, which is much faster than most career fields.
+The Bureau of Labor Statistics (BLS) projects that as a whole, psychology careers will grow at a rate of 6% between 2021 and 2031, which is a little faster than most career fields.
 However, cultural psychologists might see much stronger growth, depending on place of employment, geographic location and level of education.

 Cultural psychologists who conduct research, (which is usually centered around cultural factors and their influences on the way people think and behave) might study how people express emotions, such as happiness and anger.
 They might conduct research on the university level, or might teach psychology courses specific to culture and its influence on societies.